cpq/bare-metal-programming-guide/templates/blinky/esp32-c3/README.md

 - Install esputil from https://github.com/cpq/esputil

 Use any ESP32-C3 board, for example ESP32-C3-DevKITM-1.
-Attach LED to the pin 2.
+Attach LED to pin 2.
 Then,

 ```sh
 $ export PORT=/dev/SERIAL_PORT